vivek-vishwanath/xv6/README.md

 int chown(const char *filename, int uid);

 /**
  * Changes the permissions of the file at filename to perm.
-On failure no
+On failure, no
- * permissions are changed).
+ * permissions are changed.
  *
  * @param filename A filesystem path naming the file to change
  * @param perm The new permissions for the file.